Isis the Amazon: Independent Circuit (2008–2010)

-On April 17, 2008, ICWMiami found Hayward while hosting events at the Exxxotica Convention.
-She was introduced to "Soulman" Alex G, who became her trainer.
-For the following few months, she began to valet ICW Tag Team Champions, Dade County Collision.
-Also, in 2008, she made her in ring debut as "Isis the Amazon", challenging Tracy Taylor for the Professional Girl Wrestling Association championship.
-She then competed for Coastal Championship Wrestling from 2008 to 2009, Rampage Pro Wrestling in 2009 and Juggalo Championship Wrestling from 2009 to 2010.
+On April 17, 2008, ICWMiami discovered Hayward while she was hosting events at the Exxxotica Convention.
+She was introduced to "Soulman" Alex G, who became her trainer, she began appearing on the independent circuit as a valet for the ICW Tag Team Champions, Dade County Collision.
+In late 2008, she made her in-ring debut under the ring name Isis the Amazon, challenging Tracy Taylor for the Professional Girl Wrestling Association Championship.
+She began competing for various independent promotions between 2009 and 2010, including Coastal Championship Wrestling, Juggalo Championship Wrestling and Rampage Pro Wrestling.